Karen Reyes

-Karen Mae Reyes (born 17 October 1996) is a Filipina actress.
-On 7 July 2012, she was declared Second Big Placer of Pinoy Big Brother: Teen Edition 4.
+Karen Mae Reyes (born October 17, 1996) is a Filipino actress.
+She was the Second Big Placer of Pinoy Big Brother: Teen Edition 4.
 She is a typical teenager in her hometown Calapan, Oriental Mindoro before joining the biggest reality show in the Philippines Pinoy Big Brother and finished as the second teen big placer next to Myrtle Sarrosa.
 Karen Reyes is currently managed and under contract to Star Magic, ABS-CBN's home based talent agency.
 Reyes is currently member of Star Magic Angels with Sarrosa, Aiko Climaco, Hanna Ledesma, Jed Montero and Shey Bustamante.